rear/rear/usr/share/rear/conf/templates/EFI_readme.txt

 How to boot an IA64 with EFI shell?
 ==================================
-The following procedure can be handy is the default menu entries of the EFI BIOS do not work for some reason, e.g.
+The following procedure can be handy if the default menu entries of the EFI BIOS do not work for some reason, e.g.

 Loading.: Red Hat Enterprise Linux Server